AndraRaco/Smart-Lamp-IoT/README.md

 ### Prerequisites (de adaugat cv aici)
 - C++ compiler capable of building projects using C++ 17 or up
 - Pistache build 002 from 20210409 or up
-- Due to Pistache's current OS support, a device running MacOS or Linux is required
+- Due to Pistache's current OS support a device running MacOS or Linux is required
+- [QOL] Postman or any API calling software

 Build tested on Ubuntu Server.
 You need to install Pistache library and C++ 17 compiler.